DJI's dual-channel wireless mic system is shipping now — here's where you can get it

-DJI, one of the leading drone and content creator camera companies, launched a new dual-channel wireless mic system available for purchase in the U.S. starting today.
-The DJI mic was announced back in November and has finally started shipping in the United States.
+DJI, one of the leading drone and content creator camera companies, announced a new dual-channel wireless mic system last October and after a few delays, it is finally available for purchase in the U.S. starting today.

 - The best USB microphones in 2022